Chipita Cuatro Quesos is a variation of chipa pirú, a traditional Paraguayan cheese bread known for its crispy and crunchy texture.

 - Preheat your oven to 400°F (200°C) and line two 13x18x1 baking sheets with parchment paper.

 - In a large mixing bowl, combine the yuca starch, cornstarch, baking powder, cheese, and salt.
-Mix well and set aside.
+Mix well.

 - Add the softened butter and egg to the dry ingredients.
 Use your fingers to mix until the mixture resembles coarse crumbs.

 - Slowly add milk, just enough to make the dough easy to knead.
-Continue mixing by hand until the dough becomes compact and homogeneous.
+Continue mixing by hand until the dough becomes compact and homogeneous in texture.
 It should have a smooth, playdough-like consistency.

 - Pinch off small pieces of dough (about 10g each) and shape them into small circles or doughnuts.
-Roll a small amount of dough into a log and join the ends to form a circle, pressing gently to seal.
+Roll a small amount of dough into a log and join the ends to form a circle, pressing gently to seal together.

 - Place the shaped Chipita on the prepared baking sheets and bake in the preheated oven for 20 minutes or until lightly golden and crisp.
 Keep an eye on them to avoid burning.